Android 17: Everything We Know About Google's Latest OS Update

 Forced-Themed Icons

-Themed icons were introduced in Android 13 with Material You and but with developers not adapting to them, the overall experience is still very inconsistent.
-OEMs like Nothing force icons to adapt their own iconography, and Pixels could also start doing that with Android 17.
+Themed icons were introduced in Android 13 with Material You, but with developers not adapting to them, the overall experience is still very inconsistent.
+OEMs like Nothing force icons to adapt their own iconography, and Pixels also follow that with Android 17.

 Android 17 Forced Themed Icons screenshot